Bhavyaraj9/Git-Tutorial/README.md

 19. git remote rename <oldname> <newname> --> this command renames the remote connection.

-Note : The name of the remote connection is always used to establish communication between the repos.
+Note : The name of the remote connection is always used to establish communication between the reposs.